Blotre/blog/_posts/2015-7-15-state-of-the-blotre-july-2015.md

 Advertisers have been ecstatic.
 Major brands are establishing their presence on Blot're too.
 As someone put it, "If it's not on Blot're, it doesn't exist."
 We couldn't agree more.

 ## Financials
 Money.
 We at Blot're are but mere children in matters of the dollars and the cents.
 Our payment is making the world a more colorful place.
 And so what that we enjoy a particular shade of green most of all?
 Who doesn't?
-Oh investor, come share in the color.
+Oh investor, investor!
+Come share in the color!

 ### Income and Costs
 **Income remained remarkably stable** across the entire quarter.

 ![]({{ page.asset_path }}/income.png)

-We project that this stability will continue well into next quarter, even as the economy suffers unprecedented levels of volutility.
+We project that this stability will continue well into next quarter, even as the economy suffers unprecedented levels of volatility.

 Blot're is growing fast and hungers for capital.
 Storing all those colors isn't free and we're actively recruiting tech talent, talent who will take Blot're to the next level.
 We believe that our significant infrastructure and staffing investments will help meet the future needs of Blot're.

 Costs do slightly exceed our income at the moment, but, if the infinite growth projected above continues, this should be no problem.
 We're not worried, and you shouldn't be either.

 ### Valuation
-Blot're recently completed a first round of growth financing, during which we **raised twenty million**, one hundred millionths of a dollar in exchange for one eight of one share.
+Blot're recently completed a first round of growth financing, during which we **raised twenty million**, one hundred millionths of a dollar in exchange for one eighth of one share.
 Given that Blot're plans to issue approximately five hundred million shares, this gives Blot're, and please remember that this is a conservative estimate, a **two hundred billion dollar valuation**.

-However, given the potential size of the IOT market (3.402\*10^38 users), we feel that Blot're is **drastically undervalued**.
-If Blot're can capture but 1% of the market, and monetize each user for a very conservative average of one dollar per year, we would reach **anual income of 3,000,000,000,000,000,000,000,000,000,000,000,000 dollars**.
-Now we're talking.
+However, given the potential size of the IoT market (3.402\*10^38 users), we feel that Blot're is **drastically undervalued**.
+If Blot're can capture but 1% of the market, and monetize each user for a very conservative average of one dollar per year, we would reach **annual income of 3,000,000,000,000,000,000,000,000,000,000,000,000 dollars**.
+Now we're talking!

 Don't worry if you missed out on the initial financing, just don't be a fool again.
-We'll be staring additional rounds shortly, although, given demand, expect significantly higher prices for a piece of the action.
+We'll be starting additional rounds shortly, although, given demand, expect significantly higher prices for a piece of the action.

 ## Future Development
 Blot're [killed the past][launch].
 And the present is dead, a has-been. **The future is where we  are focused as a company**.
-And today, we're excited to offer you a sneak peek at a few projects our colleges at B-Lab are hacking on.
+And today, we're excited to offer you a sneak peek at a few projects our colleagues at B-Lab are hacking on.

 ### Project Blot'AR
 Blot're has always been about connecting your physical world with your digital life.
 But why limit Blot're to cyberspace?
 Your physical world goes into Blot're, so why can't Blot're go into your physical world?
 Everything color.
 Everything Blot're.
 That's the idea behind Project Blot'AR.